amitsingh-007/bypass-links/CONTRIBUTING.md

 - Fork this repository.
 - Run `npm install`.
 - For local development:
-  - Run `npm run analyzer` to run bundle analyzer.
+  - Run `npm run client:analyzer` to run bundle analyzer.
-  - Run `npm run dev` to watch/build extenion related configs.
+  - Run `npm run client:dev` to watch/build extenion related configs.
+  - Run `npm run client:release` for production build.
-  - Run `npm run start` to watch/build the files for download page only.
+  - Run `npm run client:start` to watch/build the files for download page only.
-  - Run `npm run release` for production build.
+  - Press `F5` or launch `Netlify Debugging` to run the server.

 # Guidelines for development